 What’s the one thing you can do today?

 Commit yourself long-term to this profession for a minimum of 10 years.
-It will take time to develop the qualities and mental skills to emerge as a consistently successful trader.
+Developing the qualities and mental skills to emerge as a consistently successful trader will take time.
 However, once you’re mentally prepared for the long term, you can confidently handle both good and bad times.